tidyverse/tidyverse.org/content/blog/tune-2/index.md

   adjust_probability_threshold(threshold = tune())
 ```

-and also specify a random forest that uses its default tuning parameters:
+We also specify a random forest that uses its default tuning parameters:

 ``` r